-Current Parcel Number (County) Street Address Year Built Property Description Recommended UDSH Rating and NRHP Eligibility Photograph 330970001 (Utah) ?
+Current Parcel Number (County) Street Address Year Built Property Description Recommended UDSH Rating and NRHP Eligibility Photograph Within Proposed Routes 330970001 (Utah) ?
 Emma Park Road Approximately 2.25 miles east of the intersection with US 6 Near Helper, Utah ca. 1930 The road transportation related structure is a timber stringer bridge.
 Abutments are constructed of formed concrete and coursed rough stone which support the timber stringers.
 The stringers have collapsed, and most decking is missing.
 Alterations include a change in the road alignment.
 No visibly associated buildings or structures were observed.
-NC Not eligible 330970002 (Utah) ?
+NC Not eligible Indian Canyon Whitmore Park Wells Draw 330970002 (Utah) ?
 Emma Park Road Approximately 2.5 miles east of the intersection with US 6 Near Helper, Utah ca. 1930 The road transportation related structure is a timber stringer bridge.
 Abutments are constructed of coursed stone which support timber stringers and plank decking.
 The bridge is mostly collapsed and the road alignment changed.
 Additional alterations include replacement stringers and decking.
 No visibly associated buildings or structures were observed.
-NC Not eligible 2A-0312-005F (Carbon) ?
+NC Not eligible Indian Canyon Whitmore Park Wells Draw 2A-0312-005F Carbon) ?
 US 6 Approximately 1 mile south of Emma Park Road between MP 222 and 223 on US 6 Near Helper, Utah ca. 1920 The railroad transportation related structure includes two tunnels exhibiting the Neoclassical style.
 The tunnels are excavated through bedrock and the entrances constructed of formed concrete.
-EC NRHP Criterion A 330970015 (Utah) ?
+EC NRHP Criterion A Indian Canyon Whitmore Park Wells Draw 330970015 Utah) ?
 Horse Creek Road Approximately 0.5 mile north of Emma Park Road 4 miles east of the intersection with US 6 Near Helper, Utah ca. 1940 One-story agricultural (general) building with side-gable roof covered with corrugated metal.
 Access to the property was restricted at the time of survey, and visibility was poor from the right-of-way.
 For these reasons, the use, type, and style could not be determined.
 One non-contributing outbuilding and two contributing outbuildings of similar historic age were observed.
 These appear to be isolated agricultural resources and not visibly associated with a principal dwelling or a larger farm or ranch.
-Undetermined Unknown
+Undetermined Unknown Whitmore Park

-Current Parcel Number (County) Street Address Year Built Property Description Recommended UDSH Rating and NRHP Eligibility Photograph

-2A-0313-0000 (Carbon) ?
-Emma Park Road Approximately 4.5 miles southeast of the intersection with US 6 ca. 1900 The principal structure on this agricultural property is a large corral constructed of railroad tie posts and board rails.
-EC NRHP Criterion A
+Current Parcel Number (County) Street Address [] Year Built Property Description Recommended UDSH Rating and NRHP Eligibility Photogra 2A-0313-0000 (Carbon) ?
+Emma Park Road Approximately 4.5 miles southeast of the intersection with US 6 Near Helper, Utah ca. 1900 The principal structure on this agricultural property is a large corral constructed of railroad tie posts and board rails.
 Alterations include metal gate replacements.

-Near Helper, Utah There are two contributing resources: a one-story, single-family, single-cell log cabin exhibiting Vernacular style (Early Twentieth Century: Other) dating to ca. 1900 and transmission line utility poles dating to ca. 1940.
+There are two contributing resources: a one-story, single-family, single-cell log cabin exhibiting Vernacular style (Early Twentieth Century: Other) dating to ca. 1900 and transmission line utility poles dating to ca. 1940.
 One contributing corral was observed in the vicinity on the adjacent Parcel 2A-0312-0001.

-Mania du des astro errer

-State State

-and the second s

-a state

-AND IN THE AND

-Sec.
-1

-The second second second second second second second

-The second s

-Contraction of the second second

-A DECK
+EC NRHP Criterion A

-14